kumahq/kuma/docs/madr/decisions/023-gateway-custom-deploy.md

 ## Considered Options

-1. Create a `DeploymentTemplate` object that exposes all the above options (similiar to our support for Services via `serviceTemplate` today).
+1. Create a `PodTemplate` object that exposes all the above options (similiar to our support for Services via `serviceTemplate` today).
 2. Create a more comprehensive way of customizing the full spec using something like a `ContainerPatch` approach (we should also do this [for Service object customization](https://github.com/kumahq/kuma/issues/4903) as well).
-3. Create a `DeploymentTemplate` object that exposes only a subset of the above options (more detail below).
+3. Create a `PodTemplate` object that exposes only a subset of the above options (more detail below).

 ## Decision Outcome

 Chosen option: 3.
-Create a `DeploymentTemplate` object that exposes only a subset of the above options.
+Create a `PodTemplate` object that exposes only a subset of the above options.

 We could probably get away with initially exposing only `serviceAccountName`, `readOnlyRootFilesystem` and `fsGroup`.
 We should set `allowPrivilegeEscalation` to `false` as a matter of good security anyway, so don't need to make that configurable. `runAsGroup` and `runAsUser` are already populated by global config options.
 There is an argument that setting `readOnlyRootFilesystem` to `true` would also be a good default security setting, however could (is likely to) be a breaking change, as access logs are sometimes (often?) written to local files.
+In case customer want to set `readOnlyRootFilesystem`, we will also add `/tmp` as an `emptyDir` volume by default.

 ## Decision Drivers